zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

+Well, I guess I've just been burned more than you have.
+I've gone down too many false comment induced rabbit holes, and wasted too much time on worthless word salads.

-My trust in comments is not a binary thing.
+Of course my trust in comments is not a binary thing.
 I read them if they are there; but I don't implicitly trust then.
 The more gratuitous I feel the author was, or the less adept at english the author is, the less I trust the comments.

 As I said above, our IDEs tend to paint comments in an ignorable color.
 I have my IDE paint comments in bright fire engine red because when I write a comment I intend for it to be read.